finos/spring-bot/chat-workflow/README.md

 The first `Tag` parameter would be assigned the first hashtag the user types, and so on.

-If you want something more generic (assigning multiple tasks, say, you could try:
+If you want something more generic (assigning multiple tasks, say) you could try:

 ```java
 @Exposed(description="Assign all tasks to user")